 What Kind of Commercial Space Does Your Business Require?

-Generally speaking, accounting firms use conservative office space; advertising agencies prefer “arty” lofts and open plan space with high ceilings; legal services firms want conservative office space that can be anywhere but many prefer to be downtown near to City Hall and the court-houses.
-Financial services firms value traditional office space in White Glove Class-A buildings thinking that if they look rich the customer might think that the firm will make them rich too.
-Not-for-profits tend to look basic and budget-minded.
-Internet businesses in Manhattan are booming.
-They adore hip, classic loft spaces in former factory buildings and warehouses and are moving to Midtown South, an area now known as Silicon Alley.
+Many accounting firms prefer conservative office space; advertising agencies prefer “arty” lofts and open plan space with high ceilings; legal services firms want conservative office space that can be anywhere but many prefer to be downtown near to City Hall and the court-houses.
+Financial services firms value traditional office space in white glove Class-A buildings reasoning that their wealthy appearance will make it easier to attract high-end clientele.
+Not-for-profits tend to look for office space that is basic and budget-minded.
+Internet related businesses in Manhattan are booming.
+They enjoy hip, classic loft spaces in former factory buildings and warehouses and are moving to Midtown South, an area now known as Silicon Alley.
 And for public relations agencies, they prefer loft space with high ceilings, style and an abundance of natural light.
 Working in this type of environment might sell a potential client on the agency’s creativity!
-But then again, to PR people, isn’t image everything?

-Unlike residential properties where you often hear… “bring your toothbrush—move-in condition,” it’s rare that you’ll find a space that is!
-Case in point, you may find a property that’s almost perfect in size and location but if there was business that occupied this space before, chances are pretty good that it needs a bit of work.
-Your landlord knows that in order to lease or rent this space, he needs to call his contractors and get ready to invest in upgrades and renovations.
+Unlike residential properties where you often hear… “bring your toothbrush—move-in condition,” it’s rare that you’ll find a commercial space that is ready for use.
+You may find a property of the right size at a desirable location, but if there was business previously occupying that space, chances are that it needs a bit of work.
+Your landlord knows that in order to lease or rent this space, they need to call their contractors and get ready to invest in upgrades and renovations.